 What is Goal Seek in Excel?

 Goal seek is a built-in function in Microsoft Excel that allows you to see which data item in a formula affects another.
 You might look at these as “cause and effect” scenarios.
 It’s sometimes called sensitivity analysis.
 The “what-if” analysis tool is often used in finance or sales scenarios, such as determining monthly payments or bonus calculations.
-There are other uses for it, too.
+It is also part of several “what if analysis” forecasting tools that include: Scenario Manager and Data Tables.

 For example, you might be looking at your local election results and see: